delucks/dotfiles/README.md

 dotfiles
 ========

-All of my configurations for various pieces of software, plus some scripts I cannot live without.
+Configuration for various pieces of software plus some useful scripts.
+On Linux, I use i3 for a window manager and kitty as a terminal emulator, on Mac Aqua and iTerm2.
+Everywhere, I run tmux for multiplexing, bash as shell and vim as editor.

+To use all the scripts and dotfiles in here, I'd recommend installing the following:

+- ripgrep
+- dzen2
+- i3
+- jq
+- rofi
+- kitty
+- vim

 Methodology
 -----------